rust-lang/rust-wiki-backup/Meeting-weekly-2014-02-18.md

 # debug assertions

-- acrichto: Huonw opened a PR to add debug assertions.
+- acrichto: Huon opened a PR to add debug assertions.
 At the same time renamed assert to enforce.
 The idea was that assert in C can be turned off with -NDEBUG.
 With that, the idea is that assertions should be assumed not to be on by default.
 Everybody agrees that there should be both "debug only" and "appears in all configurations."
 But there's no consensus on names.
 Enforce always there; assert compiles away.
 Or assert always there and debug_assert compiles away.
 - nmatsakis: Longstanding practice of assert as the one that gets compiled away.
 - pcwalton: Yes, aborting in production is something we should support, but it should have a different name.
 Graydon wanted it to be impossible to turn off asserts.
 In practice, what happens is that I don't use assertions (in Servo) because I know they'll be slow.
 - nmatsakis: D uses enforce for always check this.